Best Strollers for Disney World (including double strollers)

 And to top it all off, the Disney strollers don’t offer much in the way of storage space.

-Obviously I’m very biased against renting a Disney stroller, but of course there are advantages, the biggest one being that it never leaves the park, so you don’t have to worry about hauling it onto the bus (or for that matter, getting it to and from Florida in the first place).
+The biggest one is that the stroller never leaves the park, so you don’t have to worry about hauling it onto the bus (or for that matter, getting it to and from Florida in the first place).

 Of course, this works both ways.
 Using a stroller that can’t leave the park means that … you don’t have a stroller when you’re not at the park (or Disney Springs).

 Like when you’re at your resort.
 Or either of the water parks.
 Or any of the Disney parking areas.
 Do you really want to be completely stroller-less during these times?

 If you do decide to go with the Disney stroller rental, make sure you always hang on to your receipt and tickets.